|SIPNOC 2015 Call for Presentations|

 The primary speaker, moderator, or author should submit presentation information and an abstract online at:

-Once you have done this, you will receive instructions for submitting your draft slides.
+Once you have done this, you can log back into your Easychair account to update your submission and upload your draft slides.

 Submissions should contain: